Call for full papers

 Types of Scientific Papers

 We invite three types of scientific papers: technical papers, empirical papers, and exploratory papers.
 The type of submission must be indicated in the submission system.
 Each contribution should explicitly identify the information systems engineering problem addressed, its expected real-world impact, and the research method used.
-Furthermore, as mentioned above, concerned with specific specializations within the information systems engineering field are certainly welcome.
+Furthermore, as mentioned above, submissions concerned with specific specializations within the information systems engineering field are certainly welcome.
 However, they must explicitly position their results within the broader context to engage researchers across different areas and avoid silo formation.
 We strongly advise authors to clearly emphasize these aspects in their paper, including the abstract.

 Technical Papers